MuradAladdinzade/LLM_Survey/README.md

 In this section, we first review the popular architectures used for LLMs, and then discuss data and modeling techniques ranging from data preparation, tokenization, to pre-training, instruction tuning, and alignment.
 Once the model architecture is chosen, the major steps involved in training an LLM includes: data preparation (col lection, cleaning, deduping, etc.), tokenization, model pre training (in a self-supervised learning fashion), instruction tuning, and alignment.

-**Dominant LLM architectures are Encoder, Encoder-Decoder, and Decoder. **
+\textit{Dominant LLM architectures are Encoder, Encoder-Decoder, and Decoder.}

 ![image](https://github.com/MuradAladdinzade/LLM_Survey/assets/142248290/ca850417-50f2-4bd3-9b67-797042569fcb)